Fillability obstructions for high-dimensional confoliations: Confoliations in high dimensions

-As explained in the introduction, we propose a new notion of confoliation in high dimensions.
-For this, we first need to introduce the following auxiliary notion, which has already appeared in \cite{MNW} even if not explicitly given a name: \begin{definition} Let $\xi$ be a hyperplane distribution on an odd-dimensional manifold $M$, and $\CpS_\xi$ its conformal partial-symplectic class.
-An alternating two-form $\mu$ on $\xi$ is called \emph{symplectically compatible} with $\CpS_\xi$ if, at each point $p\in M$, the ray of alternating two-forms $\mu_p + \CpS_\xi(p)$ on $\xi_p$ consists of non-degenerate alternating two-forms. \end{definition} More explicitly, the requirement is that $\mu+t\d\alpha$ is a non-degenerate two-form on $\xi$ for all $t>0$.
+Finally, let us also mention an important difference between three dimensions and the higher-dimensional picture.
+In dimension 3, any hyperplane field inherits a homotopically unique conformal symplectic structure on it.
+This is not the case for hyperplane fields in general, and thus symplectic fillability questions might have to involve fixing additional symplectic data on the hyperplane field.
+We will do this in the next section, but before, we first introduce the following auxiliary notion, which has already appeared in \cite{MNW} in the case of contact structures $\xi$, even if not explicitly given a name: \begin{definition} Let $\xi$ be a hyperplane distribution on an odd-dimensional manifold $M$, and $\CpS_\xi$ its conformal partial-symplectic class.
+An alternating two-form $\mu$ on $\xi$ is called \textbf{symplectically compatible} with $\CpS_\xi$ if, at each point $p\in M$, the ray of alternating two-forms $\mu_p + \CpS_\xi(p)$ on $\xi_p$ consists of non-degenerate alternating two-forms. \end{definition} More explicitly, the requirement is that $\mu+t\d\alpha$ is a non-degenerate two-form on $\xi$ for all $t>0$.
 Note also that this is equivalent to asking that the cone of alternating two-forms $[\mu_p] + \CpS_\xi(p)$ on $\xi_p$ consists of non-degenerate alternating two-forms, where $[\mu_p]$ is the conformal class of $\mu_p$.
-We also point out that this implies that the restriction of ${\mu}$ to $\cK_\xi$ is non-degenerate.

-\begin{definition} A hyperplane distribution $\xi$ on an odd dimensional manifold $M$ is called a \emph{confoliation} if there is an alternating two-form $\mu$ on $\xi$ which is symplectically compatible with $\CpS_\xi$. \end{definition}

-In order to be able to use pseudo-holomorphic curves efficiently, we will require to have a special class of almost complex structures on such $\xi$'s: \begin{definition} Let $\xi$ be a hyperplane distribution on $M$.
-An almost complex structure $J_\xi$ on $\xi$ is called \emph{tamed by $\CpS_\xi$} if
+We also point out that in general the restriction of ${\mu}$ to $\cK_\xi$ need \emph{not} be non-degenerate, as the following local example shows. \begin{example} On $\R^5$ with coordinates $(z,x_1,y_1,x_2,y_2)$, consider $\alpha = \d z + x_1 \d x_2$, $\xi=\ker\alpha$, and $\mu=\d x_1 \wedge \d y_1 + \d x_2\wedge \d y_2$.
+Then, for all $t> 0$, $\alpha \wedge (\mu + t\d\alpha)^2 = 2\d z \wedge \d x_1 \wedge \d y_1 \wedge \d x_2 \wedge \d y_2 $, that is non-degenerate.
+However, $\cK_\xi=\langle \partial y_1,\partial y_2\rangle$, and $\mu\vert_{\cK_\xi}$ vanishes. \end{example}